jbigtani/crack-CKAD/README.md

 Please note actual exam is much difficult than this challenge so make sure you make good use of the coming week.

 ## Week 4 (Revision, Exam preparation)
-For final revision, I would advise going through following free resources.
+For final revision, I would advise going through following additional free resources.

 #### Free Practice labs on Katacoda
 - [Launch A Single Node Cluster](https://www.katacoda.com/courses/kubernetes/launch-single-node-cluster)